Quintus/pathie-cpp/README.md

 Still, if you interface directly with the Windows API or other external libraries, you might want to retrieve the native representation from a Path or construct a Path from the native representation.
-Pathie doesn’t want to be in your way then:
+Pathie doesn’t want to be in your way then.
+The following example constructs from and converts to the native representation on Windows, which is
+UTF-16LE:

 ~~~~~~~~~~~~~~~~~~~~{.cpp}
 // Contruct from native